mrsladoje/knossos/README.md

 - **Dynamic Maze Generation**: Uses Randomized Prim's algorithm to create unique mazes each time
 - **Interactive Robot Control**: WASD movement controls with real-time response
-- **Intelligent Minotaur AI**: The Minotaur moves randomly but will hunt the robot when nearby
 - **Special Items System**: Four unique items with 3-turn duration effects
-- **Fog of War**: Visibility-limiting mechanic that adds strategic depth
+- **Fog of War**: Visibility-limiting item that adds strategic depth
 - **Performance Monitoring**: Built-in timing for maze generation analysis
 - **Game State Persistence**: Automatic saving of game results with timestamps
+- **No Labyrinth Reprinting⭐⭐⭐**: ANSI escape codes edit the printed labyrinth, so there is no need for reprinting the maze after each move

 ## 🛠️ Technical Implementation